-Westerners may find this hard to sit Cross-legged as their hips are not as flexible as Indians.
+Westerners may find this hard to sit Cross-legged as their hips are not as flexible as others in the eastern world.
 Those who find it hard to sit for a long time may use some cushion or blocks.
 Initially, they may lean against the wall for support.
-After getting little mastery over the pose, these supports may be avoided.
+After getting little mastery over the pose, one may get rid of these supports.

 Advanced Asana Considerations

 After getting mastery over this pose, one may consider poses like Padmasana and Siddhasana.

 - It aids in meditation and Pranayama

 - Mastering this posture makes the difficult postures like Padmasana and Siddhasana easier.